My name is Neil Chantry. I’d like to introduce myself. I’m an “A” Grade Electrical Mechanic.

 As a kid growing up, I had a massive appetite for the almighty $ to fund all of the competitive equipment I needed.
 The constant need for thousands of dollars combined with parents who strongly believed kids should never rely on handouts taught me to be at least a little inventive on how and where I could earn the required “Mullah”.

-As an adult, you realise it would have been cheaper for my parents to to give me money rather than surreptitiously subsidizing my jobs.
-They knew the importance of self sufficiency in making my own money.
+As an adult, you realise it would have been cheaper for my parents to give me money rather than surreptitiously subsidizing my jobs.
+They knew the importance of self-sufficiency in making my own money.
 I can never thank them enough for those lessons.

 The skills learned on the modelling soon needed upgrading when I bought my first Holden.
 Rust holes so big, you could put a fist in them.
 A few quick lessons on Fibre glassing and the rust was never seen again.
 She looked a treat once the final top coat went on.
 That was the start of a life-time of restoration work.

 From there, I obtained my Electrical apprenticeship…………………………… and loved it.
 Halfway through, I had a rather upsized Oooops and ended up in Hospital for 6 months (If you’ve never asked, that’s how I paralysed the left arm).
 Finally got back to work, albeit in a different role.
 That’s where I got to learn the Estimating and Engineering side of the industry.

 A couple of cars later came my HK GTS Monaro.
 My first 240Z followed on from that promptly, yep, another life-time love.
 Finished in Safari Gold then re-painted in Le Mans red.
 Selling that paid for the deposit on the first house.